Monday, May 30, 2016

 Relix

-Atari ST chiptunes are superb and prove to be timeless, unlike tracker/MOD files much of the time.
-Anyhow, we have numerous music disks in our library and here is Relix by DHS/Paradox.
+Atari ST chiptunes are superb and proven to be timeless, unlike tracker/MOD files (much of the time).
+We have numerous music disks in our library and here is Relix by DHS/Paradox.
 This features some of the most awesome examples of what 505 (aka Nils Feske) has created.
 It's quite something to hear such a massive selection of quality chip music pumping out of your ST's speakers so crank up the volume!

 Anyhow, this disk has a cool feature that should be standard on all musicdisks - an AUTO Play function.
-Yep, you can leave the music disk alone and it will automatically work its way through each tune for you.
+Yep, you can leave the music disk alone and it will automatically work through every tune.
 I love Relix and it's one of my favourite musicdisks ever made which is saying something for a machine like the Atari ST.

-Relix by Dead Hackers Society and Paradox [demozoo download]
+Relix download by Dead Hackers Society and Paradox [demozoo]

 505 - Music